Quantum Mechanics, Advanced Course

 - account for its potential applications in emerging technologies

 Advanced study in quantum mechanics based on the Dirac formalism with bra and ket vectors, operators and observables.
 Position and momentum space representations.
 Schrödinger and Heisenberg pictures.
 The harmonic oscillator with creation and annihilation operators.
 Operators for translation, time evolution and rotation.
 Quantisation and addition of angular momenta.
 Tensor operators.
 Symmetries and gauge transformations.

 Time-independent and time-dependent perturbation theory.
 Basic scattering theory.
-Applications in nuclear and particle physics, and in neutron and synchrotron light scattering and its importance for modern materials analysis.
 Basic interpretation of quantum mechanics with its experimental verification via Bell's inequality and violation against Einstein's local realism and theories with hidden variables.
 Entangled states.
-Quantum technology now and in the the future, quantum information and quantum optics (qubits, quantum computers and algorithms).
+Examples of applications in nuclear and particle physics, materials research and information technologies.
+Quantum technology now and in the the future; quantum information and applications such as quantum optics, optoelectronics or spinbased technology.

 Lectures and classes.
 Guest lectures on quantum mechanics in emerging technologies.

 Lab exercises in connection to above theoretical parts.

 Written exam at end of course (4 credits).
 Written mid term examination (3 credits).
 Laboratory exercises / projects (3 credits).